git-moss/DrivenByMoss-Documentation/Novation/Novation-Remote-SLmkI-mkII.md

     * **Send 3** - Change the volume of 3rd send of the selected track.
     * **Send 4** - Change the volume of 4th send of the selected track.
     * **Send 5** - Change the volume of 5th send of the selected track.
-    * Press row selection button multiple times (or use the P1 buttons) to toggle between the editing of normal tracks, effect tracks and the master track.

 5. Drum Pads - Plays the Midi notes 36 to 43